libxml-raku/LibXML-raku/doc/XPath/Context.md

 DESCRIPTION
 ===========

 The LibXML::XPath::Context class provides an almost complete interface to libxml2's XPath implementation.
-With LibXML::XPath::Context, it is possible to evaluate XPath expressions in the context of arbitrary node, context size, and context position, with a user-defined namespace-prefix mapping, custom XPath functions written in Perl, and even a custom XPath variable resolver.
+With LibXML::XPath::Context, it is possible to evaluate XPath expressions in the context of arbitrary node, context size, and context position, with a user-defined namespace-prefix mapping, custom XPath functions written in Raku, and even a custom XPath variable resolver.

 EXAMPLES
 ========